 In this experiment, two sets of tests were conducted.
 In the first, the friction control module was loaded with a 100 g weight ($\approx$1 N normal load) and driven forward and backward over a 10 mm distance at 1~mm/s.
-The test was performed first without vibrations and then with continuous activation at 280~V to evaluate the sustainability of the lubrication effect under steady excitation.
-In the second set of trials, the module’s ability to modulate friction was assessed by sliding it over a 15 mm distance at 1 mm/s under the same 1~N load while gradually ramping the input voltage from 0 to 280~V. Vibrations were activated after 5~s, and the voltage was increased linearly to its maximum over the following 5~s, enabling the corresponding change in friction force to be recorded.
-To quantify the slider's friction modulation capability, we used the friction reduction percentage, which was calculated as follows:
+The test was performed first without vibrations and then with continuous activation at a voltage amplitude of 140~V to evaluate the stability of the lubrication effect under steady excitation.
+In the second set of tests, the module’s ability to modulate friction was assessed by sliding it over a 5 mm distance at 1 mm/s under the same 1~N load while gradually ramping the input voltage amplitude from 0 to 140~V. To quantify the module's friction modulation capability, we used the friction reduction percentage, which was calculated as follows: